baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/README.md

 </p>

 ## PCA Analysis

+First, let’s start with implementation of PCA, this methos is one of the most common feature reduction methods that preserves the variance of the dataset choosing most relevant features via assessing their eigenvectors as much as possible.
+Due to this reason, it was an important tool to use in our work.
+Mathematical model of PCA can be summarized as
+Σ=X^T X
+Σu=λu
+(Σ-λ_m I) u_m=0

+Where X is data matrix,Σ is covariance matrix,u is eigenvectors and λ is eigenvalues.
+Subscript i indicates number of eigenvalues that is selected.
+Finally, x_new is the representation of the dataset on lower dimensions.
+To assess how much of the variance in the original dataset is used Proportion of Variance Explained (PVE) equation calculated by diving variance of mth principal component to total variance, which can be mathematically explained as
+PVE(m)=(Σ_(i=1)^n (x_i^T u_m )^2)/(Σ_(j=1)^p Σ_(i=1)^n x_ij^2 )
+For our case PVE showed that

 ![Dataset mniset PVE Graph](https://github.com/baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/assets/77858949/f9bbf7e0-c4e4-47a1-ba84-553ad330bc2a)
 ![Dataset cifar10 PVE Graph](https://github.com/baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/assets/77858949/963524b3-80d3-4619-bb0c-10acdfdb058b)

+For CIFAR-10 the number of features from these graph chosen as 250, and for MNISET 150.

+## ADAM

+Lastly, lets discuss ADAM implementation in the project for utilizing momentum which helps SGD to escape local minima via adding a fraction of previous gradient and RMSProp which solves vanishing gradient problem of the neural networks via taking moving averages of the squared gradients and generalizes better than Stochastic gradient descent (SGD).
+In other words, ADAM uses the second moment of to update bias terms as well as momentum.
+The following equation summarizes ADAM. m_t=β_1 m_(t-1)+(1-β_1 )∇w_t v_t=β_2 v_(t-1)+(1-β_2 ) (∇w_t )^2
+(m_t ) ̂=m_t/(1-β_1^t ) (v_t ) ̂=v_t/(1-β_2^t )
+w_(t+1)=w_t-η/(√(((v_t ) ̂+ϵ) )  ) (m_t ) ̂
+All these improvements applied to the model to achieve stability, faster convergences with faster time.

 ## Results

+ The proposed method got an accuracy of %67 on MNISET dataset in 2400 epoch, and confusion matrix as well as ROC graphs indicates that Neural network can solve MNISET dataset to a certain extent.
+Implementing regularization, ADAM and PCA significantly improved model via reducing its complexity and forcing network to get into a better point on bias variance trade off.
+Resultant graph for MNISET can be seen in the following graphs:

 ![Dataset cifar10 Acc Graph](https://github.com/baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/assets/77858949/008e8db4-9786-4448-99ce-95343462aea8)

 ![Dataset cifar10 Confusion Matrix](https://github.com/baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/assets/77858949/26530b8e-570f-43fe-a1b7-304e2d1782fe)